DJF113/Misc-Shared-Stuff/plugin_archive_descriptions.md

 **Status**

-Complete and playable.
-0.9.15 Continuous.
+Complete and playable on 0.9.15 Continuous.

 ## Core Mining, Inc.